 As instructed in the Hindu religion, the circuit starts with left with Yamunotri, Gangotri, Kedarnath and Badrinath.

-Usually the pilgrims start their journey by taking a holy dip in Ganga in the equally important Haridwar.
+Usually, the pilgrims start their journey by taking a holy dip in Ganga in the equally important Haridwar.

 The origin of the holy river Ganga, Gangotri is situated in the Uttarkashi district.
-The origin of the river is in ‘Gaumukh’ in the Gangotri glacier, at a distance of 19 kilometres from the temple.
+The origin of the river is in ‘Gaumukh’ in the Gangotri glacier, at a distance of 19 kilometers from the temple.
 Gangotri, being easily accessible than Yamunotri, is more frequently visited by pilgrims.
 Gangotri is also a goddess Shakti site.

 Kedarnath is the third stop in the Chota Char Dham circuit and is dedicated to Lord Shiva.
 The temple is situated in Rudraprayag district near the head of River Mandakini.
-It is accessible by two ways: either a 14 kilometre trek on a paved path or through air, by the government’s started service called, Pawan Hans Pinnacle Air, Heli Aviation, UTAir, Prabhatam Aviation, Heritage Aviation Helicopter service.
+It is accessible by two ways: either a 14-kilometer trek on a paved path or through air, by the government’s started service called, Pawan Hans Pinnacle Air, Heli Aviation, UTAir, Prabhatam Aviation, Heritage Aviation Helicopter service.

-The final destination, where the Chota Char Dham as well as the original Char Dham completes, is the holy Badrinath temple.
+The final destination, where the Chota Char Dham, as well as the original Char Dham, completes, is the holy Badrinath temple.
 Badrinath is counted amongst the holiest shrines of the country and receives pilgrims in very large number.
-The temple is dedicated to lord Vishnu, who is worshipped here in his Badrinarayan form.
+The temple is dedicated to Lord Vishnu, who is worshipped here in his Badrinarayan form.
 The temple is located in the Chamoli district and is easily reachable by vehicles and buses, which drive up to the temple.